spacetimeengineer/mupy/README.md

 ## History
-This package was developed over 5 year period where it began as an internal utility (project rho) which supported a small innovation operation.
-When openscad was discovered by the author he became interested in modular hardware development.
-Due to the scripting interface, paramaterization was natural. (project psi)He believed that modular hardware developement would lead to the development of larger products which themselves could benifet from the efficiency of scale.
-Over time the parametrization that emerged from completed source code made it difficult to keep track of specific part implementations so an encoding scheme was developed to track these parts.
-Eventially a python package was designed to handle the rendersings by simple python3 libraires.
+This package was developed over 5 year period where it began as an experiment which supported a small innovation operation.

 ### Project ρ